Cornell-MAE-UG/fa25-portfolio-andrefoster/_projects/2025-torque-wrench.md

 <br>
 <br>

 Figure 2: FEM Model Loading and Boundary Conditions

+The FEM Model has each of the drive faces constrained and a load of 100lbf applied at the end of the wrench.

 D - Normal strain contours (in the strain gauge direction) from FEM
 ![Figure 3: FEM Normal Strain Contours]({{ "/assets/images/ns-contour.png" | relative_url }}){: .inline-image-r style="width: 2400px"}